Torre Caney

-Torre Caney is the second tallest building in Santo Domingo and the Dominican Republic.
+Torre Caney is the tallest building in Santo Domingo and the Dominican Republic.
 At 178 m tall, it is one of the tallest buildings in the Caribbean region.
-It was the tallest building in the Dominican Republic until completion of the residential tower Anacaona 27.
+It's the tallest building in the Dominican Republic.
 It is located along the Anacaona Avenue, an area of increasing development in Santo Domingo which hosts many of the tallest buildings in the country and the Caribbean.